How to Change an Air Conditioner Filter

 Once the old air filter is removed, slide the new air filter into place.
 Make sure that the arrows on the filter are pointing in the same direction.
 That done, just slide the cover back into place.
 That should be all you need to do to make sure that your air conditioner is properly protected by the filter.
 Make sure that you change your filter at least once every three months, in order to maintain the protection on the air conditioner.
 If you aren’t sure what kind of air filter your system uses, or you want to have someone show you how to do it properly the first time, we’d be happy to help you out.

-Climate Control Heating & Cooling offers air conditioning services of all kinds throughout Gladstone, MO.
-If you need help with your air conditioner, contact us today to schedule an appointment.
+Climate Control Heating & Cooling offers air conditioning services of all kinds throughout Kansas City, MO.
+If you need help with your air conditioner, thermostat, furnace or most any plumbing need, contact us today to schedule an appointment and get Comfort & Care from the Team with the Bear!